Kingdom of Norway (872–1397): Jämtland

 Snorre Sturlasson writes in Heimskringla about, Ketil Jamt the son of Onund Earl of Sparbu in Trøndelag, he moved east over the ridge to people and livestock, and cleaned up Jämtland.
 In the saga of Egill Skallagrímsson he writes that the plundering of Harald Fairhair ascended many people including Jämtland.

 According to Snorre, Jämtland had in Harald Fairhair's time an independent position.
 Under Haakon the Good gave Jämts in Norway under the King and he promised tax and Hakon put law and land rights for them.
 This joystick at the front in the 1000s.
 In Eric Haakonsson Earl of Lade's, time Jämtland was a part of lens division after the settlement of the great naval Battle of Svolder and Jämtland, Herjedalen, Rana, Båhuslen and Romsdal had fallen on Erik's brother Svein after agreement with the Swedish king, Olof Skötkonung.
 When Olav demanded tax of Jämtland, he didn't get it.

 Jämtland received Christianity from the east as Trøndelag did.
 According to an inscription in Norwegian from the mid-1000s the country was Christianized by a man named Austmann Gudfastsson.
 Ecclesiastical heard country under the Archbishop of Uppsala some time before 1571.
 Also King Øystein Magnusson (1103–1122) made a claim against the Jämts, that they should go under the king of Norway.

 Herjedalen

-What about Herjedalen are told that the first settled there, was Herjulv Hornbrjot.
+Herjulv Hornbrjot is reported to have been the first to settle in Herjedalen.
 He was noticed husband (standard bearer) with King Halfdan the Black, but came in disgrace and went to Svearike.
-There he became an outlaw and then he settled in Herjedalen, which then layd in Norway.
+There he became an outlaw and then he settled in Herjedalen, which then laid in Norway.
 This must have been around the year 850.
 Herjedalen became Christian in the years 1030 to 1060, and belonged to the diocese of Nidaros.